Skip to main content

 1. Depth of Penetration and Resolution:

-• The hardware must be capable of penetrating deep into tissues without losing resolution or signal strength.
+• Must be capable of penetrating deep into tissues without losing resolution or signal strength.
 This is crucial for accurately capturing bioelectric data from organs and tissues located deep within the body.

 • High sensitivity is required to detect subtle bioelectric signals that are key indicators of physiological states.

-• The ability to acquire and process data in real-time is essential for immediate analysis and potential clinical applications.
+• The ability to acquire and process data in real-time.

 • Integration with advanced computational models for data interpretation and visualization.

-• The technology should be scalable for different sizes and types of organisms, including humans.
+• The technology should be scalable for different types of cells and tissue culture sizes.

-The successful design and preliminary testing of deep tissue read hardware according to these criteria will significantly advance our capabilities in understanding and manipulating deep tissue physiological processes, paving the way for novel diagnostic and therapeutic tools.
+The successful design and preliminary testing of a voltage reporter according to these criteria will significantly advance our capabilities in understanding and manipulating physiological processes, paving the way for novel diagnostic and therapeutic tools.

 iii.
 Project 1C.
 Advanced Computational Strategies for Electrome Data Management #